duniter/duniter/doc/Protocol.md

   * if `BaseDelta > 0`, then it must be inferior or equal to the sum of all preceding `BaseDelta`
 * *Rule*: The sum of all inputs in `CommonBase` must equal the sum of all outputs in `CommonBase`

-> Consequence: we cannot create money nor lose money through transactions.
+> Functionally: we cannot create nor lose money through transactions.
 We can only transfer coins we own.

-###### About signatures

-* Signatures count must be the same as issuers count
-* Signatures are ordered by issuer
-* Signatures are made over the transaction's content, signatures excepted

 #### Global